sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/Collapse/readme.md

 ### Notes
 - Collapsable table is implemented in [Table](../Table)
-- For the javascript methods to work as a Blazor call an Identifyer should be provided
+- For the javascript methods to work as a Blazor call an Identifier should be provided